-- ii) This measure was adopted by consensus as set out in Annex 6 (FC Doc.
-92/8). - 3.6 Action by the Contracting Parties to prevent infringements of the measures by their vessels (Agenda item 10.4: Annex 8 of FC Doc.
-92/3) - i) The Representative of Canada recalled that the text now on the table was far less comprehensive than the reciprocal detention scheme previously proposed but was nevertheless important in order to prevent vessels from committing further infringements during the fishing season.
+ii) This measure was adopted by consensus as set out in Annex 6 (FC Doc.
+92/8).

+- 3.6 Action by the Contracting Parties to prevent infringements of the measures by their vessels (Agenda item 10.4: Annex 8 of FC Doc.
+92/3) - i) The representative of Canada recalled that the text now on the table was far less comprehensive than the reciprocal detention scheme previously proposed but was nevertheless important in order to prevent vessels from committing further infringements during the fishing season.

-The Representative of the European Community basically agreed on the text.
+The representative of the EEC basically agreed on the text.
 He would come back with further comment at a later stage.

-- ii) Following the deliberations at the second session on September 15, this measure was adopted by consensus (Annex 7 - FC Doc.
+- ii) Following the deliberations at the second session on September 15, this measure was adopted by consensus (Annex 7 FC Doc.
 92/7). - 3.7 Effort plans for the vessels of the Contracting Parties operating in the Regulatory Area (Agenda item 10.5: Annex 9 of FC Doc.
-92/3) - i) The Representatives of Canada and Denmark (in respect of the Faroe Islands and Greenland) supported the text as presently drafted.
+92/3) - The representatives of Canada and Denmark supported the text as presently drafted.

-The Representative of Japan suggested to replace para 1 (b) (ii) by the submission of plans on 1 January and 1 July.
-The Representative of Canada supported this suggestion.
+The representative of Japan suggested to replace paragrapgh 1 (b) (ii) by the submission of plans on 1 January and 1 July.
+The representative of Canada supported this suggestion.

-The Representative of the European Community said that, as a matter of principle, compliance with conservation measures was a matter for Contracting Parties, but that the Community was in the process of establishing its own rules to ensure that the fishing effort would match available quotas.
+The representative of the EEC stated that, as a matter of principle, compliance with conservation measures was a matter for Contracting Parties, but that the EEC was in the process of establishing its own rules to ensure that the fishing effort would match available quotas.

-ii) The Representative of Canada introduced an amended proposal (FC Working Paper 92/23, 2nd revision) which met the request made by Japan.
+ii) The representative of Canada introduced an amended proposal (FC Working Paper 92/23, 2nd revision) which met the request made by Japan.
 He asked whether this text would be acceptable if it would apply for the 1994 fishing season and beyond.

-The Representative of the European Community responded that the Community was preparing its own licensing system but could not undertake any international obligation which would prejudge its adoption.
+The representative of the EEC responded that the EEC was preparing its own licensing system but could not undertake any international obligation which would prejudge its adoption.
 He offered a more general wording under which each Contracting Party should notify the Executive Secretary of all appropriate information on the conditions under which its fishing vessels were authorized to operate in the Regulatory Area (see FC Working Paper 92/40).

-The Representative of Russia said that it was not possible to draw up effort plans as its fleet also operated outside the Regulatory Area.
+The representative of Russia stated that it was not possible to draw up effort plans as its fleet also operated outside the Regulatory Area.

-The Representative of Denmark (in respect of the Faroe Islands and Greenland) felt that the obligation as presently drafted was so general that it could be fulfilled by all Contracting Parties whatever the present state of their effort limitation measures.
+The representative of Denmark felt that the obligation as presently drafted was so general that it could be fulfilled by all Contracting Parties whatever the present state of their effort limitation measures.

-iii) The Fisheries Commission examined two drafts: one by the European Community (FC Working Paper 92/40) and one by Canada (FC Working Paper 92/46).
+iii) The Fisheries Commission examined two drafts: one by the EEC (FC Working Paper 92/40) and one by Canada (FC Working Paper 92/46).